Transition Deadline To ICD-10 Is No Earlier Than October 1, 2015

 DCH Is Transitioning

 The Department of Community Health (DCH) is identifying where ICD codes are used within DCH’s policies, processes and systems, and remediation of the Georgia Medicaid Management Information System (GAMMIS) is underway.
-It will be completed in time for the mandated transition date of October 1, 2015.
+It will be completed in time for the mandated transition date of no sooner than October 1, 2015.

 DCH Testing with Providers and Trading Partners